Activist hedge fund TCI takes big stake in Royal Mail

-LONDON Oct 22 A hedge fund with a reputation for aggressive campaigning to boost company performance has become the biggest shareholder in newly-privatised Royal Mail after the British government.
+LONDON A hedge fund with a reputation for aggressive campaigning to boost company performance has become the biggest shareholder in newly-privatized Royal Mail (RMG.L) after the British government.

 The Children's Investment Fund (TCI) has bought a 5.8 percent stake in the postal firm, which listed on the London stock market in a high-profile float earlier this month.